 The Lake Villa Fire Protection District was incorporated in 1936.

 The Lake Villa Fire Protection District staffs four fire stations 24 hours a day, 7 days a week, 365 days a year.
-The District employs 18 full-time career members consisting of a: Fire Chief, Deputy Chief, three Battalion Chiefs, a Fire Bureau Lieutenant, and twelve station Lieutenants.
-The daily on-duty manpower consists of 13 cross-trained Fire and EMS personnel (3 at each station), including a Battalion Chief.
+The District employs full-time career membership consisting of a: Fire Chief, Deputy Chief, Battalion Chiefs, Lieutenants and Firefighter/Paramedics.
+The daily on-duty manpower consists of 12 cross-trained Fire and EMS personnel, including a Battalion Chief.

 Fire Chief Doug Slazes became Chief on May 1, 2017.
 Chief Slazes has been with LVFPD since January 5, 1993 as a Paid on Premise Firefighter/Paramedic and later as a Lieutenant and Shift Commander.
 Chief Slazes was previously a full-time Lieutenant with 15 years of service with Grayslake Fire Department.

 Deputy Chief Adam Becker became Deputy Chief on January 2, 2019 .
 DC Becker has been with LVFPD since 2001 as a Paid on Premise Firefighter/Paramedic and later as a Shift Commander.
 DC Becker is coming to us from his full-time position at the Skokie Fire Department, where he served for over 15 years, achieving the rank of Lieutenant.